-A native of Franklin, Tennessee, Dr. Sarah K. Crocker is a professional harpist and musicologist lecturing and performing solo, chamber, and orchestral music throughout the Southeast and beyond.
+A native of Franklin, Tennessee, Dr. Sarah K. Crocker is a professional harpist and musicologist lecturing and performing solo, chamber, and orchestral music throughout the southeast and beyond.
 Dr. Crocker is Adjunct Professor of Harp and Musicology at Middle Tennessee State University, where she also serves on the faculty of the Honors College.
 Additionally, Dr. Crocker maintains a harp and piano studio in Franklin for private students and is the President of the Nashville chapter of the American Harp Society.
 (For more information about harp lessons and beginner to intermediate piano lessons, please visit the Lessons page.)
 Prior to her position at MTSU, Dr. Crocker was an Instructor of Musicology and Ethnomusicology courses and the Instructor of Secondary Harp at the University of Alabama.

 In addition to performing, Dr. Crocker also has a passion for teaching and researching both harp and musicology.
-In June 2014, Dr. Crocker will present "Pierre Jamet and the Twentieth-Century Harp Quintet" as a featured lecturer at the 2014 American Harp Society National Conference in New Orleans, LA.
+In June 2014, Dr. Crocker presented "Pierre Jamet and the Twentieth-Century Harp Quintet" as a featured lecturer at the 2014 American Harp Society National Conference in New Orleans, LA.
 She has also presented lectures on the musical legacy of the Hasselmans family of musicians, and is currently working on a manuscript about this topic.
 Her D.M.A.
 Document, "The Descriptive Miniatures of Alphonse Hasselmans and Henriette Renié: An Examination of the Pedagogical and Artistic Significance of Salon Pieces for Harp," was nominated for the 2013 Outstanding Dissertation of the Year Award.
-Additional research interests include music’s intersection with French and German culture, politics, and gender identities in the nineteenth and twentieth centuries and the post-WWI and WII avant-garde movements in Europe and America.
+Her primary research interests include music’s intersection with French and German culture, politics, and gender identities in the nineteenth and twentieth centuries and the post-WWI and -WII avant-garde movements in Europe and America.

-Developing from Sarah's love of chamber music, the Delta Duo was founded with flutist Dr. Whitney O’Neal in 2008.
-The duo can frequently be seen in concert, selected as featured performers at the 2014 & 2012 Midsouth Flute Festivals and the 2012 and 2011 Kentucky Flute Festivals and performing in recital at Mississippi State University in 2010.
-In August 2011, the duo collaborated with composer Anne LeBaron to present the Southeastern premiere of her work Solar Music for flute and harp.
-In addition to concerts, the Delta Duo and Druid City Ensemble are also available for weddings, church services, and private events.
-For more information, please visit the Delta Duo website or the Druid City Ensemble page.
+Dr. Crocker and Dr. O'Neal also regularly perform together as the flute and harp ensemble the Delta Duo, founded by the pair in 2008.
+The duo can frequently be seen in concert, selected as featured performers for the 2015 Midsouth Flute Festival, the 2011 Kentucky Flute Festival, and performing in recital at Mississippi State University in 2010.
+In August 2011, the duo collaborated with composer and harpist Anne LeBaron to present the Southeastern premiere of her work Solar Music for flute and harp.
+In addition to concerts and masterclasses, the Delta Duo is also available for weddings, church services, and private events.
+For more information, please visit their website: www.deltaduo.com

 Dr. Crocker holds a B.M. summa cum laude, M.M., and D.M.A. in Harp Performance with Musicology cognate from the University of Alabama, where she studied with Judith Sullivan-Hicks.
 She also completed summer harp studies with Mary Brigid Roman (FSU), Judy Loman (Toronto), and Katie Buckley (Brevard Music Festival).
 She has performed in masterclasses for famed jazz harpist Deborah Henson-Conant and Maxim Rubstov, principal flute of the Russian National Orchestra.